Max Mosley: 2005–2009

-Sex scandal and further legal issues
+Privacy litigation

-In 2008, Mosley won a court case (Mosley v News Group Newspapers) against the News of the World newspaper which had reported his involvement in what they said was a Nazi-themed sex act involving five women, on the grounds that it had breached his privacy.
+In 2008, Mosley won a court case (Mosley v News Group Newspapers) against the News of the World newspaper—which had reported his involvement in what it said was a Nazi-themed sex act involving five women—on the grounds that it had breached his privacy.
 Justice Eady ruled that, despite one of the attendees wearing a military uniform, there were no Nazi connotations to the orgy.
 As a result, in 2009 Mosley brought a case (Mosley v United Kingdom) against the UK's privacy laws in the European Court of Human Rights, in a bid to force newspapers to warn people before exposing their private lives so they could have the opportunity to seek a court injunction.
 The case was rejected by the court on 10 May 2011 as they argued that a "pre-notification requirement would inevitably affect political reporting and serious journalism."

 In July 2011, The Daily Telegraph reported that Mosley was financially guaranteeing the court costs of claimants who may have been subjected to phone hacking by the News of the World.
 Mosley refused to comment at the time, but he later gave a television interview to the BBC and a telephone interview to Reuters where he confirmed the story.

 Mosley launched legal action against Google, in an attempt to stop searches from returning web pages which use the photographs from the video used for the News of the World story.
 On 6 November 2013, in Mosley v SARL Google, a French court sided with Mosley and ordered Google to prevent its search engine from providing links to images of Mosley engaging in sexual activities from the video.
 The Register suggested the ruling would lead to a Streisand effect, increasing interest in the images, which are still findable through other search engines.
 At the Leveson Inquiry, Mosley stated his reasons for pursuing Google:

 the fundamental point is that Google could stop this material appearing but they don't, or they won't as a matter of principle.
 My position is that if the search engines – if somebody were to stop the search engines producing the material, the actual sites don't really matter because without a search engine, nobody will find it, it would just be a few friends of the person who posts it.
 The really dangerous things are the search engines.